 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.
 Please see the 'Non-NHS Charges' section for details of our fees.

 There is currently a national shortage of yellow fever, Hepatitis B and Typhoid vaccines and the manufacturers prefer to supply private travel clinics rather than GP Surgeries.
 Therefore we may not be able to fulfill your vaccine requirements before you travel and in the case of yellow fever vaccination and certification this may result in you not being able to travel to your chosen destination.

 To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.
 Please allow at least 5 working days if you use this facility.

 If you are travelling to Europe a very useful booklet has been published with advice and guidance to help you get the most out of your holiday.
 To visit please click:- http://ec.europa.eu/publications/booklets/eu_glance/86/en.pdf (this is a large document and may take a minute or two to view

-We are very fortunate to have regular specialist urology consultant clinics at the practice.
+We have specialist Urology consultant clinics at the practice.

 Professor Richard Hindley, Mr Tim Nedas and Mr Amr Emara are Consultant Urologists at the North Hampshire Hospital.